 - Evade vaccine or naturally-derived immunity

 - Evade detection when using specific diagnostic tests

-As with any biological system, the SARS-CoV-2 virus continues to mutate in response to changes it encounters in its environment.
+Like other RNA viruses, the SARS-CoV-2 virus mutates - some changes may be inconsequential while others appear advantageous.
 On average, a typical SARS-CoV-2 virus appears to be acquiring two single-letter mutations per month in its genome.1 Mutations occur along the entire length of the virus's genome, although approximately 50% occur in the spike gene (S-gene).
 The spike gene encodes the protein associated with entry into host cells and immune response and makes up approximately 13% of the virus's genome.